Ada-Developers-Academy/core-unit-2/requests-and-responses-in-flask/flask-read-hardcoded-data.md

 ### Data

-Soon we will create and manipulate data in SQL database.
+Soon we will create and manipulate data in a SQL database.
 We will then learn how to create an manipulate this data through a connection with our API built in Flask.
 Until then, we will hardcode data in our app using data structures we have already learned about.

 Let's represent our data as a list of Book instances.
 The Book class should have the attributes `id`, `title`, and `description`.